softleo-llc/playwright-reporter/README.md

 - Uses Handlebars templates for customizable email content and layout.
 - SMTP credentials can be provided via reporter options or environment variables.
 - Logs email sending status and recipient list for traceability.
+- 📧 **Automated Email Notifications**:
+    - Send test run summary emails to a configurable list of recipients.
+    - Uses Handlebars templates for customizable email content and layout.
+    - SMTP credentials can be provided via reporter options or environment variables.
+    - Logs email sending status and recipient list for traceability.

+- 📈 **Telemetry & Analytics**:

+    - Local SQLite database for storing test run history and results
+    - Detailed tracking of test runs, individual test results, and failures
+    - Support for tracking Azure DevOps operations through logs
+    - Easy querying for reliability trends and flaky test identification
+    - Browser and environment-specific failure tracking
+    - Pass rate monitoring across test runs

 - **Execution Environment Detection**

     - Automatically detects if tests are running locally or in a CI pipeline (GitHub Actions, Azure DevOps, GitLab CI, Jenkins).
     - Provides links to build artifacts, test results, and commits for supported CI systems.

-- **AI Suggestions**

-    - GenAI-powered fix suggestions for common test failures.
-    - Uses Mistral-based models for generating actionable fixes.
-    - Prompts and suggestions are saved for review and learning.

-- **Flaky Test Fixes**

-    - Identifies flaky tests and provides targeted fix suggestions.
-    - Helps teams reduce test flakiness and improve suite reliability.

 - 🛠 **Advanced Features**:

-    - **Generative AI** integration for intelligent fix suggestions for **Flaky tests**.
-        - Using `Mistral` based `mistral-large-latest` model for generating fixes.
-    - Accessibility snapshot support (placeholder ready)
     - Team ownership assignment and tracking
     - Configurable slow test thresholds
     - Timeout warnings